Why Do Birds Bite? | ParrotsLove

 Could it be YOU??

 Also, if you just pick them up with your hands/arms to put them back in the cage, they’ll learn to dislike your hands/arms fairly rapidly.
 Instead of that, I have my pet bird step up on a perch.
-That being said, in order to avoid them from discouraging the perch, I also use this perch for fun things, like walking around the house and speaking to them BEFORE placing them back in the cage.
+That being said, to avoid them from discouraging the perch, I also use this perch for fun things, like walking around the house and speaking to them BEFORE placing them back in the cage.
 They’re not going to associate the perch with something bad in this manner.
 It would serve the same purpose if you pick them up with your hand or arm and walk around the house and do some fun stuff before you put them back in the cage.

 Teach them that hands are something good.